tanrax/org-social.el/README.md

 # TODO

+## In progress

+- Add to MELPA.

+## 1.3

+- Split code into small files.
-- Notifications buffer.
+- Notifications section.
+- Function to adding mentions.
+- Improved format for mentions.

+## 1.4

 - Input to make polls.
-- Function to adding mentions.
-- Split into small files.
+- Display the voting results.

+## 1.5

+- View thread replies.

+## 1.6

+- Save followings data in a separate file.
-- Alternative user interface for the timeline.
+- Show/hide metadata in the timeline.
+- Show the user profile.

+### Backlog

 - Group integration.
+- Logo.
+- Generate an HTML version of your timeline.
+- News section.

 # Changelog